ArkEcosystemArchive/cpp-client/docs/cpp.md

     brew install cmake

-> note: all other dependencies will be automatically installed via CMake and Hunter Package Manager.
+> note: all other dependencies will be automatically installed via git submodule and CMake.

 ### make and build
     cd cpp-client/